 Grace Kelly: Elegance

 Grace Kelly is one of the most beautiful actresses in Hollywood.
 This natural beauty has a simple style that exudes elegance.
 One of the most iconic Hermes bags is named after the princess of Monaco.
-With the perfect bone structure, Grace Kelly's iconic hairstyle is always swept back to fully frame her face.
+With the perfect bone structure, Grace Kelly's iconic hairstyle is always swept back to more fully frame her face.
 This hairstyle shows off her elegance.
 While not the easiest to pull off if you are not Grace Kelly, this hairstyle is good for oval, heart, and oblong face shapes.
-It can look good on round faces too when your hairstylist make the top a little taller to add depth and length.
+It can look good on round faces too when your hairstylist makes the top a little taller to add depth and length.

 Louise Brooks: Bob

-The iconic bob that Louise Brooks wore is so eye popping.
+The iconic bob that Louise Brooks wore is so eye-popping.
 This is evidence that good hairstyles last forever.
 The bob was popular a few years ago and every woman wanted a bob haircut.
 Fortunately, if you like the bob haircut, there is one that will work for you.
-The bob comes in so many different styles and length.
+The bob comes in so many different styles and lengths.
 Your hairstylist can find one that works for you.
 When in doubt, start with a longer bob and cut it shorter as you see fit.